-Currently, our common stock trades on the Nasdaq Capital Market.
-If we fail to maintain compliance with any Nasdaq listing requirements, we could be delisted and our stock would be considered a penny stock under regulations of the SEC.
-The stock would therefore be subject to rules that impose additional sales practice requirements on broker-dealers who sell our securities.
-The additional burdens imposed upon broker-dealers by these requirements could discourage broker-dealers from effecting transactions in our common stock, which could severely limit the market liquidity of our common stock and your ability to sell our securities in the secondary market.

-An active, liquid and orderly market for our common stock or purchase warrants may not develop.
+We will continue to monitor the closing bid price of our common stock and will consider our available options to resolve the deficiency and regain compliance with the Bid Price Requirement, or will otherwise be in compliance with other Nasdaq Listing Rules.
+If we fail to regain compliance with the Nasdaq Listing Rules, including the Bid Price Requirement, we could be delisted and our stock would be considered a penny stock under regulations of the SEC, and would therefore be subject to rules that impose additional sales practice requirements on broker-dealers who sell our securities.
+The additional burdens imposed upon broker-dealers by these requirements could discourage broker-dealers from effecting transactions in our common stock, which could severely limit the market liquidity of our common stock and stockholder's ability to sell our securities in the secondary market.
+If our common stock to investors and result in a decline in the market price of our common stock.
+Also, it may be difficult for us to raise additional capital if we are not listed on a major exchange.